fstab50/ec2cli/README.md

 <a name="top"></a>
 * * *
-# EC2cli - Command-line Utility for Managing Amazon Web Services' EC2 Service
+# EC2cli - Utility for Managing AWS EC2 Service
 * * *

 ## Contents